k2-fsa/sherpa/docs/source/onnx/rust-api/examples/streaming_speech_enhancement_dpdfnet.rst

 streaming_speech_enhancement_dpdfnet
 ====================================

-Run streaming speech enhancement with a DPDFNet model.
+Run streaming speech enhancement with any of the supported 8, 16, or 48 kHz DPDFNet models listed in :doc:`../../speech-enhancement/dpdfnet`.

+The shared DPDFNet model configuration now contains ``attenuation_limit_db``, so this streaming example uses ``..Default::default()`` when constructing it.
+The attenuation limit is offline-only and is not applied by ``OnlineSpeechDenoiser``.

 Source file
 -----------